helloidiot/Simulacra/README.md

 ## Running simulacraMaster

-First select a shape to create in setup() by setting the corresponding boolean to 'true'
+First select a shape to create in setup() by setting the corresponding boolean to 'true’.
+For example;

 ```
 hyperbolic = true;
 ```

-Select an update function in the Vert class by uncommenting the function desired.
+Choose a single update function in the Vert class by uncommenting the function desired;

 ```
 position = PVector.add(initPosition, getSimplexMod(i) );